Voicings

 G (II) - another option with the bass note on 4th string by using an F shape.

-G (III) - an option primarily for fingerpicking which utilize the fact that these three strings form an G chord.
+G (III) - an option primarily for fingerpicking that utilize the fact that these three strings form an G chord.

 A major and minor voicings

-Due to the 5th, open low A, string many possibilities arrives.
-The open high E-string can also be played open since it's one of notes in both A major and minor:
+Due to the open A string, many possibilities arise.
+The open high E-string can also be played open since it's one of the notes in both A major and minor:

 A (I) - using an F major shape together with an open A string.